 Q: Is there any kind of hall government?

 A: Each residence hall has a hall council that represents the needs of students and works with the hall staff to plan activities for residents.
 The InterResidence Hall Council is made up of students from all the halls who are interested in helping plan events, fund raisers and service projects for the residence halls.

 Q: What is there to do in the halls?

-A: In addition to the wide variety of programming offered across campus by the Student Activities Board as well as many other organizations, each CA completes at least six activities each semester for floor and/or hall residents.
+A: In addition to the wide variety of programming offered across campus by the Student Activities Board as well as many other organizations, each CA completes at least three activities each semester for floor and/or hall residents.
 Our residence life education model is Building Character and Careers through Community, which requires CAs to plan activities that address each of these areas.